Chef Salary in the United States in 2025

 As mentioned, major cities and top states often pay a higher Chef salary given the higher standards and increased demand for upscale dining experiences.
 Meanwhile, Chefs in smaller towns or rural areas often earn less.

-See the map below for the average annual Chef salaries per state.
+See the table below for the average annual Chef salaries per state.

 2. Experience